Vineeth Sreenivasan To Romance Anu Sithara

-been roped in as the female lead opposite Vineeth Sreenivasan, in
+Vineeth Sreenivasan, the actor-director is all set to share the screen with new sensation Anu Sithara.
+Reportedly, Anu Sithara has been roped in as the female lead opposite Vineeth Sreenivasan, in the upcoming movie Aana Alaralodalaral.

 The movie, which is said to be a satirical comedy, will mark the